Bike: 7stanes Innerleithen

 |[A rare break in the climbing at Taniel Hill on the red route]|

 Innerleithen is just around the corner from arguably the mountain biking centre of Scotland at Glentress, but the local trails right here are notably quieter and measure up well against their famous neighbour's.
 It's not a place for beginners though: this 7stanes location is best-known for its downhill courses.
-There are four to choose from, ranging from near-black to very black with dedicated push-up paths.
-The only other (and easiest) trail is an 18 km red cross country route, arguably at the tough end of its grading due to a near-constant ascent of over 400 metres vertical.
+There are 4 to choose from, ranging from near-black to very black with dedicated push-up paths.
+The only other (and easiest) trail is an 19 km red cross country route, arguably at the tough end of its grading due to an almost constant ascent of over 400 metres vertical.
 We loved the fast downhills which dominate the second half of the circuit, but watch out for the black-graded features peppering the descent at Cadon Bank.

 |[Optional steep section with bypass path on the red route]|